hypersonic-laboratories/map-showcase/README.md

 # HELIX Map Showcase Package

-Welcome to the HELIX Map Showcase Package!
+Welcome to the [HELIX](https://helixgame.com/) Map Showcase Package!
 This package allows you to showcase your map created in Unreal Engine 5 (UE5) within the HELIX platform.
 It provides a user-friendly way for artists to present their map creations, enabling viewers to explore and appreciate the details and design of the maps.

+This package is currently being used by the following official worlds:
+- [[Map Showcase] RP Downtown Tits](https://helixgame.com/worlds/e00887d.lix)
+- [[Map Showcase] RP SCP](https://helixgame.com/worlds/oa3ac6d.lix)
+- [[Map Showcase] Rural Area](https://helixgame.com/worlds/sd0da91.lix)

 ## Note
-Watch this video on [how to create your first world](https://www.youtube.com/watch?v=vAIp32Hcp5g) to get full context on how to use this package.
+You will need to know how to install packages to your existing project.
+For a tutorial on that see [here](https://docs.helixgame.com/docs/getting-started/video-tutorials/creating-your-first-world).
 ## Features

 - **Camera Placement**: Administrators can place cameras anywhere in the map to provide specific views and perspectives.
 - **User Navigation**: Users can navigate through the cameras to explore the map as the creator intended.
 - **Noclip Mode**: Users can freely navigate the map using the noclip (freecam) mode for an unrestricted view.
 - **Easy Camera Management**: Adding and removing cameras is straightforward with an intuitive hotkey system.

+**Note:**
+Add yourself as an Admin if you want to modify/add the display cameras.
+Do so by editing the package's `Config.lua` file, under the section `'Config.Admins'`

 ## Local Server Installation